First-Coder/TS3-Webinterface/README.md

 ### Alpha ###
 ---------------------------------------------------------------------
 Version 2 of the Interface is currently preparing for the Closed-Alpha.
 We are searching for Alphatesters.
-You can be a part of the Alphatesters, if you fill out this form: https://goo.gl/forms/jKbaLUfJIi8DpuoL2
+You can be a part of the Alpha Testers, if you fill out this form: https://goo.gl/forms/jKbaLUfJIi8DpuoL2

 ### Beta ###
 ---------------------------------------------------------------------